Ship of Wanted Men

 Ship of Wanted Men is a 1933 American pre-Code crime film directed by Lewis D. Collins and starring Dorothy Sebastian, Fred Kohler and Leon Ames.
 The film's sets were designed by the art director Fred Preble.

-Synopsis
+Plot

 A gang of fugitives hijack a ship and make for a Pacific island that has no extradition treaty with the United States.